TrushilBudhia/E-Commerce-Back-End/README.md

 8. [Questions](#questions)

 ## Installation
-1. To install this project clone it through GitHub using the following code in the terminal:
+1. To install this application clone it through GitHub using the following code in the terminal:
     ```
     git clone https://github.com/TrushilBudhia/E-Commerce-Back-End.git
     ```
-2. To add the dependencies to the project, navigate to the root directory for the project and run:
+2. To add the dependencies to the application, navigate to the root directory for the application and run:
     ```js
     npm install
     ```